OSU-slatelab/ctc-asr/README.md

        organization={IEEE}
      }
      ```
+The convolutional subsampling approach is taken from [Fast Conformer Nvidia](https://arxiv.org/pdf/2305.05084) which uses an 8x downsampling of audio making the Conformer very fast.

+However, a lower downsampling of 4x can be used by setting `cfg.features.downsample: 4`

 `requirements.txt` contains the libraries I had installed (some of them might not be needed).

 ### Training the Models